Short program (figure skating): Single skating

 Spin combinations must include just one change of foot, which may be executed in the form of a jump or a step-over, with no fewer than six revolutions on each foot.
 Skaters can execute their change of position or change of foot either at the same time or separately.

-Step sequences can include any unlisted jumps.
+Step sequences can include unlisted jumps with any number of revolutions and listed jumps with just one revolution.
+If the skater includes listed jumps with over one revolution, the step sequence will not be counted.